dbos-inc/dbos-docs/docs/api-reference/static-analysis.md

 ::::tip
 If you got started with the [quickstart](../getting-started/quickstart.md), the plugin is already installed.
-If you encounter any errors, please make sure you installed the right versions of `eslint` and `typescript-eslint` (`npm` will tell you if there's a peer dependency conflict).
+If you encounter any errors, please make sure you install the right versions of `eslint` and `typescript-eslint` (`npm` will tell you if there's a peer dependency conflict).
 ::::

 To install the DBOS `eslint` plugin: